 - 1. Pot limits: Each person utilizing pots in the scup fishery shall be permitted to fish up to one hundred fifty (150) pots regardless of the number of licenses on board the vessel. - 2.
 Pot construction escape vents: All scup pots must be constructed with escape openings.
 Openings may be circular, rectangular, or square, and must be a minimum of 3.1" diameter, 2-1/4" X 5-3/4" if rectangular or may be constructed of 2-1/4" X 2-1/4" wire mesh.
 Escape vents must be attached with biodegradable fasteners which allow vents or panels to fall away from the trap after loss. - 3.
 The hinges or fasteners of one panel or door must be made of one of the following degradable materials: - a.
-Un-treated hemp, jute, or cotton string 3/16" (4.8mm) or smaller; - b.
+Un-treated hemp, jute, or cotton string three sixteenth inches (3/16") or smaller; - b.
 Magnesium alloy, timed float releases (pop-up devices) or similar magnesium alloy fasteners; - c.
-Un-galvanized or uncoated iron wire of .094" (2.4mm) or smaller; or - d.
+Un-galvanized or uncoated iron wire of three thirty seconds inches (3/32") or smaller; or - d.
 If "bungee" cord or other elasticized material is used to fasten the top, it must be secured to the trap with a degradable hog ring.